imfx77/kanboard-plugin-Wysiwyg-MD-Editor/README.md

 ## Features

+### ✨ Emoji Picker is available as of v.0.9.3 ! ✨

 ### ✨ Rendering options are available as of v.0.9.0 ! ✨

-- Currently integrates the [EasyMDE](https://github.com/Ionaru/easy-markdown-editor), [StackEdit](https://github.com/benweet/stackedit) and [StackEdit+](https://github.com/mafgwo/stackedit-plus) markdown editors
+- Currently integrates the [EasyMDE](https://github.com/Ionaru/easy-markdown-editor), [StackEdit](https://github.com/benweet/stackedit) and [StackEdit+](https://github.com/mafgwo/stackedit-plus) markdown editors.
-- All editors are configured to be [GFM](https://github.github.com/gfm/) compatible
+- All editors are configured to be [GFM](https://github.github.com/gfm/) compatible.
-- Side preview is available, themes and various convenience options
+- Side preview is available, themes and various convenience options.
-- Configurable buttons to inject into the KB editing toolbar of markdown textareas
+- Configurable buttons for editors to inject into the KB editing toolbar of markdown textareas.
+- ✨ Configurable **Emoji Picker** button for editing toolbar of markdown textareas (also integrated into `EasyMDE`). ✨
 - ✨ Option for custom rendering of markdown fields (using `EasyMDE` locally with JavaScript). ✨
 - ✨ Rendering can be parametrized with theme, code highlight, and background transparency. ✨